airo-ugent/airo-mono/airo-blender/docs/tutorials/01_the_python_api/README.md

 You now also understand the basics of synthetic data generation in Blender.
 As you've seen, Blender's Python API is pretty explicit and straightforward.

-In the following tutorials we will teach you how to add assets to your scene, add randomization and work with keypoint annotations!
+In the following tutorials, we will teach you how to add assets to your scene, add randomization and work with keypoint annotations!